jinlx/citation-map/README.md

 This repository contains two primary modules:

-1.  **`fetch_citation_info.py`**: A module to fetch all citations for an author (using their [ORCID iD](https://orcid.org/signin) or [OpenAlex ID](https://help.openalex.org/hc/en-us/articles/27281068027031-How-do-I-find-my-OpenAlex-author-ID)) from the [OpenAlex](https://openalex.org/) API and save them as a CSV file. <u>Note: If you recently registered an ORCID, it might not be indexed by OpenAlex yet.
-In that case, it is recommended to use your OpenAlex ID, which you can quickly find by searching for your name or publication on [OpenAlex](https://openalex.org/)</u>.
+1.  **`fetch_citation_info.py`**: A module to fetch all citations for an author (using their [ORCID iD](https://orcid.org/signin) or [OpenAlex ID](https://help.openalex.org/hc/en-us/articles/27281068027031-How-do-I-find-my-OpenAlex-author-ID)) from the [OpenAlex](https://openalex.org/) API and save them as a CSV file. <ins>Note: If you recently registered an ORCID, it might not be indexed by OpenAlex yet.
+In that case, it is recommended to use your [OpenAlex ID](https://help.openalex.org/hc/en-us/articles/27281068027031-How-do-I-find-my-OpenAlex-author-ID), which you can quickly find by searching for your name or publication on OpenAlex</ins>.
 2.  **`create_citation_map.py`**: A module to generate highly customizable world maps from that CSV data.

 ![citation map](figs/map_ex_simple_green_with_pin.png)